opendatalab/MLLM-DataEngine/engine_pipeline/README.md

 Note: You'll need to update line 14 in `engine_pipeline/utils.py` with your own OPENAI key to access GPT-4.

-## Step 1: Model Inference
+## Step 1: Model Evaluation

-Detailed information on model inference can be found in the parent [README](../README.md).
+Detailed information on model evaluation can be found in the parent [README](../README.md).

-After the inference process, two output files will be generated:
+After the evaluation process, two output files will be generated:

 1. `bad_case_aokvqa_classified.json`: Contains the 'bad cases' identified from the validation set, which are later used as few-shot examples for query construction during the data generation process.
 2. `weight.txt`: Sets the data generation proportion for each question type.
 The weight is decided by the score your model achieves for each question type, calculated using the formula 'weight = 1 - score'.